 The PHA must comply with all equal opportunity requirements under federal law and regulations in its implementation of the PBV program.
 This includes the requirements and authorities cited at 24 CFR 5.105(a).
-In addition, the PHA must comply with the PHA Annual Plan certification on civil rights and affirmatively furthering fair housing, submitted in accordance with 24 CFR 903.7(o).
-7(0).
+In addition, the PHA must comply with the PHA Annual Plan certification on civil rights and affirmatively further 903.7(o). ring fair housing, submitted in accordance with 24 CFR